rlipps4github/SDSA-Header-and-Hero-Banner/README.md

-# tragic-test

-SDSA header and hero banner built to (hopefully) impress...
+SDSA header and hero banner hand coded HTML, Vanilla JS and SCSS

-Greetings to Rich and the team at Tragic Media!
-May this little test find you all doing well.

 Tools Used:
 Brackets